 Reheat the frozen chicken for 20-30 minutes at 375 in the oven, or until it reaches an internal temperature of 165°F. You don’t need to defrost it before reheating.

-- In a bun topped with sliced avocado and coleslaw on the side (I had this at a restaurant with regular fried chicken and it was so good!)
+It also works great in a bun topped with sliced avocado and coleslaw on the side (I had this at a restaurant with regular fried chicken and it was so good!)

 PS If you try this recipe, please leave a review in the comment section and add a star rating in the recipe card – I appreciate your feedback!
 Follow along on Pinterest, Facebook or Instagram.